AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ## Main screen

-There are two bars on the main screen, reflecting the status of the application (Connected/Disconnected) and the selected Exclusions mode ([General/Selective](#lists-of-exclusions)).
+There are two bars on the main screen, reflecting the app status (Connected/Disconnected) and the selected Exclusions mode ([General/Selective](#lists-of-exclusions)).
 On the same screen, there are also a *Connect/Disconnect* button and a list of available servers.

 Each server has its location and its ping rate, describing the response time of the server.
-The lower this rate, the faster is your connection.
-The fastest options are always displayed at the top of the list which consists of more than 50 locations in dozens of countries.
+The lower this rate, the faster the connection.
+The fastest servers always appear at the top of the list, which consists of more than 50 locations in dozens of countries.
 You can connect to the fastest server by tapping the *Connect/Disconnect* button or by picking a location.

 ## Exclusions